byuccl/dac_sdc_2022/_labs/lab_3.md

 Data: variable
 ```

 When dealing with binary formats, you have to be careful what kind of [endianness](https://en.wikipedia.org/wiki/Endianness){:target="_blank"} you use.
-You don't know what architecture the server is running so you can't assume it is the same as yours.
+You don't know what architecture the server is running, so you can't assume it is the same as yours.
 The server also can't assume anything.
 To deal with this, all networking protocols are formatted in big-endianness (called network order).

 ### Command-line Interface (CLI)

-You're program will take the same input file as the previous lab.
+Your program will take the same input file as the previous lab.
 So from the command-line interface perspective, you do not have to modify anything.
 This lab only touches the protocol part.

 ### Technical Debt

-At this point of the CLI and protocol, you might have incurred some [technical debt](https://en.wikipedia.org/wiki/Technical_debt){:target="_blank"}.
+At this point in the labs, you might have incurred some [technical debt](https://en.wikipedia.org/wiki/Technical_debt){:target="_blank"}.
 Since this lab is on the lighter side, this is your chance to pay it back.
 Take some time to understand how all of the different parts come together.
 Having a clear understanding of this will be helpful in future labs.
 Take time to make sure your code is clean and understandable.
 Run [Valgrind](https://www.valgrind.org){:target="_blank"}.

 ## Objectives